jigyasa-agrawal/TestAI/README_CursorAI.md

 ## Testing

-Use the provided `TestAI.http` file to test the endpoints.
+Use the provided `LogFix.http` file to test the endpoints.
 Make sure to:

 1. Update the API key in your configuration
 2. Start the application